Nebraska ballot will include competing measures to expand or limit abortion rights, top court rules

 “Anti-abortion politicians forced an abortion ban into law and then coordinated with activists to launch desperate lawsuits to silence over 200,000 Nebraskans by preventing them from voting on what happens to their bodies,” said Allie Berry, campaign manager for Protect Our Rights.
 “They know Nebraskans want to end the harmful abortion ban and stop government overreach in their personal and private healthcare decisions.
 Today, their plans failed.”

-Matt Heffron, an attorney with the conservative Thomas More Society, which challenged the ballot measure to expand abortion rights, did not immediately respond to messages seeking comment about the ruling.
+Matt Heffron, an attorney with the conservative Thomas More Society, which challenged the measure to expand abortion rights, called the court's ruling “deeply concerning” and said the group fears that if the measure passes, it would lead to unnecessary late-term abortions.

 One initiative would enshrine in the Nebraska Constitution the right to have an abortion until viability, or later to protect the health of the pregnant woman.
 The other would enshrine in the constitution Nebraska’s current 12-week abortion ban, passed by the Legislature in 2023, which includes exceptions for rape, incest and the life of the pregnant woman.